prathmachowksey/face-recognition-real-time/README.md

 # Face_Recognition
-Recognition of faces in python using webcam in real time.
+Recognition of faces in python in real time using webcam.